 The larvae or caterpillars chew holes in leaves.
 They are very efficient eaters and can strip trees of all their leaves in short periods of time.

 An egg mass can contain up to 1,000 eggs and is covered with tan-colored hairs.
 The masses can be found on trees, logs, and buildings.

 Gypsy moth larvae feeding on leaves—caught in the act!

 Entire trees can lose their leaves from hungry caterpillars!

 This is a forested area in summer that is recovering from a gypsy moth infestation.

 Gypsy moths have stripped this tree of all its leaves!

-Gypsy moths have an unlikely natural predator—a fungus !
-The fungus produces spores (seen in the picture to the right) that stick to the caterpillar 's fuzzy hairs.
-After the caterpillars die, the hairs drift away in the wind and carry the spores to a new location, where they'll infect other caterpillars.
-Pretty neat!
+Gypsy moths have an unlikely natural predator: A fungus, producing spores that stick to the caterpillar's fuzzy hairs.
+After the caterpillars die, the hairs drift away, carrying the spores to other caterpillars.

 Deer mice are an important native and natural enemy of the gypsy moth.